Simply, it's when the surface of the Earth shakes.

-The 1994 Northridge quake hit 25 years ago this month.
-It was a 6.7 magnitude earthquake that killed 58, injured more than 9,000 and caused more than $49 billion in economic loss.
+July 2019.
+The Ridgecrest earthquakes that hit on July 4 and July 5 with a magnitude 6.4 and 7.1, respectively, were the most recent major earthquake in Southern California.
+The 7.1 lasted 12 seconds and was felt by about 30 million people.
+More than 6,000 lost power.
+These earthquakes followed a 25 year "quiet period" after Northridge, which was a 6.7 magnitude earthquake that killed 58, injured more than 9,000 and caused more than $49 billion in economic loss.
 That quake lasted less than 20 seconds.
 In 2010, a 7.2 quake hit in Baja, and it was felt in parts of SoCal.
-That Easter Sunday quake had a higher magnitude than the 1994 Northridge quake but was far less damaging.
+That Easter Sunday quake and the Ridgecrest quakes had a higher magnitude than the 1994 Northridge quake, but were less damaging.

 Aykui Alaverdyan walks over rubble after taking some of her belongings from her Hollywood Boulevard apartment building on January 20, 1994 that was destroyed in the Northridge earthquake.
 Thousands of Angelenos were driven from their home following the 6.7 magnitude quake.
 (Tim Clary/AFP/Getty Images)

-The Big One will be at least 44 times stronger than Northridge.
+The Big One will be at least 11 times stronger than the Ridgecrest earthquake and 44 times stronger than Northridge.

 Yes.
 When we refer to "The Big One" we mean a 7.8 magnitude (or higher) quake striking along the southern San Andreas fault.
 The higher magnitude means it will also last longer than Northridge, but where you are is going to play the largest factor in how this quake feels to you.